spatie/laravel-webhook-server/README.md

 }
 ```

-After creating your signer, you can specify it's class name in the `signer` key of the `webhook-server` config file.
+After creating your signer, you can specify its class name in the `signer` key of the `webhook-server` config file.
 Your signer will then be used by default in all webhook calls.

 You can also specify a signer for a specific webhook call: